CodeLabeller: A Web-based Code Annotation Tool for Java Design Patterns and Summaries: Introduction

-To aid in overcoming these problems and to support research in code quality and static code analysis techniques, we introduce an opensource tool called \textit{CodeLabeller}\footnote{\url{https://github.com/najamnazar/codelabeller}, verified 22/11/2021} which provides an end-to-end pipeline that streamlines the overall process of manually labelling source files.
-This streamlining is achieved by leveraging crowdsourcing to obtain a higher number of responses, and combining this with efficient response management and automatic collation of responses.
-It displays one Java source file at a time to each participating contributor and prompts them to identify the design pattern that has been implemented within, to state their confidence level for their selected pattern, as well as to write a brief summary about features of the code in the source file (Section~\ref{subsec:userdash}).
+To aid in overcoming these problems and to support research in code quality and static code analysis techniques, we introduce an opensource tool called CodeLabeller.
+It provides an end-to-end pipeline that streamlines the overall process of manually labelling source files.
+This streamlining is achieved by leveraging crowdsourcing to obtain a higher number of responses and combining this with efficient response management and automatic collation of responses.
+CodeLabeller displays one Java source file at a time to each participating contributor and prompts them to identify the design pattern that has been implemented within, to state their confidence level for their selected pattern, as well as to write a brief summary about features of the code in the source file.
+The tool is evaluated using User Experience Questionnaire - shorter version (UEQ-S) on hedonic and pragmatic standards showing a Good status overall.

-To the best of our knowledge, this is the first publicly available web-based tool leveraging crowdsourcing, which allows contributors to label source files from various Java projects with design patterns and code summaries\footnote{The version of \textit{CodeLabeller} available at \url{https://codelabeller.org} is a demonstration version which allows users to test out \textit{CodeLabeller} by logging in with a temporary server-generated demonstration account.
-Otherwise, the functionality of both the demonstration and regular versions of \textit{CodeLabeller} are exactly the same.}.
-This opens up new and more efficient approaches in the process of obtaining large labelled corpora for not only design pattern detection, but also other future research which require labelled artefacts such as code reviews and identification of buggy/defective software components.